mririi/CRUD-With-Tkinter/README.md

 ```
 pip install mysql-connector-python
 ```
-Second step is to import the database file to your Phpmyadmin after opening a server, in my case I used wampserver Third step is to run the project using:
+After opening a server, in my case I used wampserver.

+Second step is to import the database file registration.sql to phpmyadmin.

+Third step is to run the project using:
 ```
 py main.py